The Advantages Of Planting Hardy Geranium Plants

-There are many advantages of planting hardy geranium plants known to sport small to medium sized flowers with notched leaves.
+There are many advantages of planting hardy geranium plants known to sport small to medium-sized flowers with notched leaves.
 Geraniums earned the description hardy due to its low maintenance care requirements and its ability to withstand harsher climates.
 This plant is a favorite of gardeners and landscapers, and it grows best in zones 3 to 9.
 This pleasantly scented plant is a wildflower.
-It grows anywhere from 6 inches to 8 feet high, depending on variety.
-The expansion width is generally from 6 inches to 4 feet across.
-It is an excellent pick for garden borders, walkway edges, rock gardens and any areas needing more green and colorful vegetation.
+It grows anywhere from 6 inches to 8 feet high, depending on the variety; The expansion width is generally from 6 inches to 4 feet across.
+It is an excellent pick for garden borders, walkway edges, rock gardens, and areas needing more green and colorful vegetation.

 While this plant loves the sun, some varieties do well, even in quiet shady spots.